APA Building, Melbourne: Design and construction

-The building inevitably generated its own legends, for instance that three companies went broke sinking the 40m deep cylinders for the hydraulic lift poles, and that not long after completion, the bolt on one of the cylinders broke, sending the fortunately vacant lift speeding downwards.
+The building inevitably generated its own legends.
+For instance, that three companies went broke, sinking the 40-metre-deep cylinders for the hydraulic lift poles, and that not long after completion, the bolt on one of the cylinders broke, sending the fortunately vacant lift speeding downwards.
 Another from 1945 is that on the day of official inspection, the lift shot up uncontrollably only to bounce back from springs at the top, prompting many of the party to use the stairs on the way down.
-The main legend is that it was the worlds tallest in 1890, for instance in the 1976 book Melbourne's Yesterdays, but there were a number of towers in New York City and Chicago in that year that exceeded it by at least one or two floors, plus architectural features.
+A myth circulated that it was the world's tallest building in 1890, but there were a number of towers in New York City and Chicago in that year that exceeded it in height.

-1910 postcard of the view from the newly completed Flinders Street Station clock tower looking north up Elizabeth Street, the Australian Building (left) still dominated the skyline.
+1910 postcard of the view from the newly completed Flinders Street Station clock tower looking north up Elizabeth Street.
+The Australian Building (left) still dominated the skyline.

 Its great height and dominance in the streetscape led to it being the subject of many photographs and postcards in its first 20 years.

+It was built at the peak of real estate boom, and by the time it was completed land values had begun the fall.
+In July 1890 it was decided that all the API should be amalgamated with the Real Estate Bank, a company of which Munro was the Chair.
+In 1892 the Real Estate Bank went into liquidation, revealing that the debts of the API amounted to £400,000, and rents could not cover the mortgages.

-Australian Provincial Assurance Association (APA)
+Australian Provincial Assurance Association

-In 1920 the Australian Provincial Assurance Association, a Sydney based insurance company, bought the building as its Melbourne base, and then renamed it the APA Building.
+In 1920, the Australian Provincial Assurance Association, a Sydney-based insurance company, bought the building as its Melbourne base, and then renamed it the APA Building.

-The APA was Australia's tallest building to roof until 1912, when the Culwalla Chambers at 165 feet (50.25m) was completed in Sydney, however the APA's corner spire and pole at 53 metres was still slightly taller.
+The APA Building was Australia's tallest building to the roof until 1912, when the Culwulla Chambers at 50.25 m was completed in Sydney; however, the APA Building's corner spire at 53 m was still slightly taller.

-The APA Building was Melbourne's tallest commercial building for 40 years, until the company decided to move, and purchased and remodelled another nine storey Victorian 'skyscraper' on the southeast corner of Collins and Queen Streets as its new headquarters, adding a very tall tower (largely for show) in 1929, which topped out at 76 m (250 ft).
+The APA Building was Melbourne's tallest commercial building for 40 years, until the company decided to move, purchasing and remodelling a nine-storey high-rise built in 1890 on the southeast corner of Collins and Queen Streets as its new headquarters, adding a tall tower (largely for show) in 1929, which topped out at 76 m.
 This was also known as the APA Building, and was demolished in the late 1960s.

-Some time in the 1950s, the spire, turrets and gables of the top floors of the earlier APA Building were removed, leaving it with a truncated mansard roof.
+In the 1950s, the spire, turrets and gables of the top floors of the APA building were removed, leaving it with a truncated mansard roof.

 Pictured in 1978 after the removal of the rooftop details including gables, spire, dormers windows, chimneys and iron cresting.